vicaridev/vicaridev/README.md

 <h1 align="left">Hi 😊, I'm Vinícius Vicari</h1>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=vicarizzzord&color=yellow" alt="Profile views" /> </p>

-- 🔭 I’m graduated at Fatec Indaiatuba on Systems Analysis and Development

 - 🌱 I’m currently developing my abilities to fullstack dev

 - 👨‍💻 All of my projects are available here on github.
 Some of them are on private, for security issues